spiral/docs/docs/en/basics/cache.md

 ```

 > **Note**
-> Make sure that you have the [spiral/roadrunner-bridge](../start/server.md#roadrunner-bridge) package installed.
+> The `spiral/roadrunner-bridge` package allows you to use RoadRunner
-> This package provides the necessary classes to integrate Cache component with RoadRunner KV plugin.
+> [kv plugin](https://roadrunner.dev/docs/plugins-kv/) with Spiral.
+This package provides RPC api for KV
+> and a bootloader for your application.

 ## Configuration